aingelmo/portfolio/olympics_tableau/README.md

 ## Visualization

 The data visualization is built on Tableau.
-You can check it out [here](https://public.tableau.com/app/profile/aingelmop/viz/OlympicGamesVisualization/MainDashboard).
+You can check it out on [Tableau Public](https://public.tableau.com/app/profile/aingelmop/viz/OlympicGamesVisualization/MainDashboard).